 - Sandpaper – I use five different grits of sandpaper and I buy my sandpaper in bulk or at least in the Contractor Sized packages.
 This is where a Home Depot can come in handy as they usually have good pricing on large package sizes.
 I use the following grits: 80, 100, 150, 220, and 340 grit.
 Be sure to buy the best quality sandpaper you can afford.
 The better the quality the longer you can use a single piece.
 Each sheet of sandpaper gets quartered so each sheet will give you four pieces and each piece will also fit your standard size sanding block.
 I would also recommend you get yourself a good quality sanding block.
 Usually they are made of a hard rubber and are easy to load your pre-cut sheet into.
 Finally get yourself a package of #0000 steel wool and maybe even some 600-800 grit wet/dry paper.that will be used during the finishing process.

 - Chisels & Gouges– You will definitely need a good quality set of chisels and gouges for your crafting of your flute bodies.
 You will use gouges for carving your flute bores and good quality chisels to make your Windway area.
 It is important to note here that you DO NOT want to cut corners when buying one of these tools for your collection.
 Also you DO NOT need to buy a whole set.
 Just buy the sizes you will be working with.
 I like Hirsch Chisels and Gouges as they are very well made and easy on your hands.
 I like their # 7 and #9 straight gouges in 20 mm widths.
 Each one of these will cost you around $30 per gouge.
 You will also need to get yourself at least three good chisels.
-I use most of the time a 1/4″ width, 3/8″ width and a 1″ width chisel but I also have a 1/8″ wide chisel ready to go.
+I use most of the time a 1/4″ width, 3/8″ width and a 1″ width chisel.
 These will be used mostly when you are working on and shaping around your windway area of your flute.
 Again, spend the money to get the best quality chisels you can afford to.
 Remember if you take care of them they will last you a lifetime.

 - Exacto Knives – Get yourself a good set of Exacto knives with a good selection of blades.
 These knives will come in very handy when you are working to fine tune your Windway area.
-This is a must have in my opinion.
+These are a must have.

 - Collection of Hand Files – You will need to get yourself a selection of hand files.
 A set of very small files are a must as you will need them when crafting and fine tuning your Windway area.
 Larger files in flat, angles and rounds can be used all the time.
 Again when buying your files buy them individually and take care of them.
 If you just throw them around in your toolbox and such you will dull them very fast and then have to replace them or just suffer through working with tools that are not sharp.